Kleinjohann/dotfiles/README.md

 Disclaimer: use at your own risk, no full installation instructions as of now, not everything is nicely organised and documented

+## Installation

+<mark>Run `create_symlinks.sh` to create symlinks to the configuration files in this repo in your home directory.
+Optionally pass the `-x` flag to add configuration files for the full desktop environment, see below.
+You will be propted to backup or delete existing configuration files, see code and comments in `create_symlinks.sh`.</mark>

 ## Requirements

 ### Necessary